-3. Mediation Conferences and Participation Data Through the Mediation Program, the Department of Justice administers and oversees conciliationstyle mediations for each case in which the homeowner has been served with process.
+3. Mediation Conferences and Participation Data Through the Mediation Program, the Department of Justice administers and oversees conciliation-style mediations for each case in which the homeowner has been served with process.
 Prior to the pandemic, we were able to accommodate up to 120 cases per conference day in each county, with each lender's counsel holding up to 50 conferences per day.
 With the resumption of mediations virtually, we can accommodate up to 64 conferences per day with each lender's counsel holding up to 16 conferences per day.
 Conferences are scheduled each half hour and the conferences are spaced by counsel and housing counselor.
 This has eliminated the occasionally lengthy waits for some homeowners.
 We are able to accommodate homeowners work and childcare schedules and they are able to participate on breaks and do not need to travel to conferences.
 We are also able to accommodate homeowners attendance on another county's mediation day since all are virtual.
 We continue to host four mediation days per month.
 We are still able to accommodate mediation scheduling requests and schedule initial conferences within 45 to 75 days of completion of service.
-New Castle County averaged 24 mediations per conference day, Kent County averaged 19 mediations and Sussex County averaged 17 mediations per conference day during the Second Quarter of 2022.
+New Castle County averaged 34 mediations per conference day, Kent County averaged 24mediations and Sussex County averaged 18 mediations per conference day during the Third Quarter of 2022.
 We expect to continue to hold mediation conferences virtually for the foreseeable future.
 We have revised our scheduling letter to include tips for using Zoom and our office has guided numerous homeowners through the process.
-Those homeowners who do not have access to a computer or smart phone are able to call in to the conference.
-Many housing counselors have also participated in conferences with the homeowner on speaker phone while the housing counselor is connected virtually.
-Many have Hon.
+Those homeowners who do not have access to a computer or smart Hon.
 Jan R. Jurden Hon.
 David P. Sokola Hon.
-Peter C. Schwartzkopf October 18, 2022 Page 5 of 9 expressed a preference for the virtual format as it eliminates travel time and taking time off from work.
+Peter C. Schwartzkopf February 21, 2023 Page 5 of 8 phone are able to call in to the conference.
+Many housing counselors have also participated in conferences with the homeowner on speaker phone while the housing counselor is connected virtually.
+Many have expressed a preference for the virtual format as it eliminates travel time and taking time off from work.
 The virtual conferences are also private, and homeowners are not discussing their financial details in a large room with multiple other homeowners.
-During the First Quarter of 2022, we filed 111 Mediation Scheduling Notices and 35 Certificates of Participation were filed with the Superior Court.
-During the Second Quarter of 2022, we filed 178 Mediation Scheduling Notices and 54 Certificates of Participation.
-Overall, the Mediation Program has a 54.72% participation rate.
-Of those Delaware homeowners who elect to actively participate in the Mediation Program, 63.14% have either achieved a non-foreclosure resolution or remain in mediation and continue loss mitigation negotiations with their lender/servicer.
-The remaining 36.86% have resumed court proceedings due to unemployment, severe delinquency, failure to participate in the Mediation Program, failure to reach an agreement on the terms of the loss mitigation offered by the lender/servicer, and/or a failure to work with a housing counselor.
-The high success rate of the Mediation Program thus far owes a great deal to the support of knowledgeable HUD-approved housing counselors.
-The participation data provides a snapshot of the cases in the Mediation Program through June 30, 2022.
+During the Third Quarter of 2022, we filed 231 Mediation Scheduling Notices and 63 Certificates of Participation were filed with the Superior Court.
+Overall, the Mediation Program has a 54.84% participation rate.
+Of those Delaware homeowners who elect to actively participate in the Mediation Program, 63.82% have either achieved a non-foreclosure resolution or remain in mediation and continue loss mitigation negotiations with their lender/servicer.3 The remaining 36.18% have resumed court proceedings due to unemployment, severe delinquency, failure to participate in the Mediation Program, failure to reach an agreement on the terms of the loss mitigation offered by the lender/servicer, and/or a failure to work with a housing counselor.4 The high success rate of the Mediation Program thus far owes a great deal to the support of knowledgeable HUD-approved housing counselors.
+The participation data provides a snapshot of the cases in the Mediation Program through September 30, 2022.
 Our program participation overview chart captures those matters that were dismissed or cancelled prior to mediation and those that were dismissed or cancelled following the scheduling of mediation.
 Those cases that achieve a non-foreclosure resolution and those that remain in mediation are separated.
-Additionally, we detailed those cases which have been dismissed outside of mediation.
+Additionally, we detailed those cases which have been dismissed outside of mediation.5